-- HCPC (2016) Guidance on conduct and ethics for students - HCPC (2016) Standards of conduct, performance and ethics
+• HCPC (2016) Guidance on conduct and ethics for students

+HCPC (2016) Standards of conduct, performance and ethics

 The BSc (Hons) Occupational Therapy responds to a range of quality academic and professional frameworks, and the Learning Outcomes for the modules have been developed in relation to these.
-The core occupational therapy modules (coded OCTH followed by four digits) have been mainly informed by the Entry level occupational therapy core knowledge and practice skills (COT, 2016).
+The core occupational therapy modules (coded OCTH followed by four digits) have been mainly informed by the 2016).
 This is to ensure that graduates meet threshold level of fitness to practice.
 The HCPC Standards of Proficiency for Occupational Therapists (2013), meeting of which is required to provide eligibility to apply for registration with the HCPC and membership of the British Association of Occupational Therapists (BAOT) have also been used to inform module learning outcomes.